melbo911/missions/README.md

 First create a new scene using the X-Plane WorldEditor (WED).

 Export the scenepack and convert the dsf file inside to a text version.
-YOu will need "DSFtool" from the XPTools package (https://developer.x-plane.com/tools/xptools/).
+You will need "DSFtool" from the XPTools package (https://developer.x-plane.com/tools/xptools/).

 	DSFTool --dsf2text newscene.dsf dsf.txt